NBISweden/workshop-reproducible-research/docs/conda.md

 conda activate py27
 ```

-Now, switching between python versions is as easy as typing `conda activate
+Now, switching between Python versions is as easy as typing `conda activate
 py35` / `conda activate py27`.

-!!! note "Default python version"
+!!! note "Default Python version"
-    If you create an environment where none of the packages require python,
+    If you create an environment where none of the packages require Python,
     **and** you don't explicitly install the `python` package then that new
-    environment will use the python version installed in your base Conda
+    environment will use the Python version installed in your base Conda
     environment.

 ### Configuring Conda